nfelger/habit-command/README.md

 # Introduction

-Habit command is a command-line app to help you keep track of habits you're trying to build.
+`habit-command` is a command-line app to help you keep track of habits you're trying to build.

 Since this project is about changing human behaviour, it is of utmost importance to include some hand-waving comments about "the brain" and "hunams."
 So here goes: